21-ko/RockMan-DASH2-toolkit/README.md

 ### tim2bmp
 - Convert TIM to BMP.

-### bmp2tim
-- Convert BMP to TIM.

-> Note: The tim2bmp and bmp2tim tools were sourced from [this repository](https://github.com/ColdSauce/psxsdk).
+> Note: tim2bmp is sourced from [this repository](https://github.com/ColdSauce/psxsdk).
 Please be aware that these tools are not covered by the stated license.

 \+ ------------------------------------